top of page

 • The California Utility Allowance Calculator (CUAC) calculates utility allowances for low-income housing projects based on the design of the photovoltaic system, the proposed building's energy features, and any relevant utility rates or tariffs.

-Are There Exceptions to the California Solar Mandate?
+Are There California Solar Mandate Exemptions?

 One way to satisfy the mandate requirements for new homes is for residents to subscribe to a community solar farm instead of installing rooftop solar systems.